k5md/Pocket-Editor-webextension/README.md

 - `npm run watch` or `make watch` to start rebuilding dist on every save in src directory.
 This is achieved via running webpack and web-ext both in watch mode with concurrently npm package.
 You can load extension in browser with `npm run browser` or `make browser`.
 - Sometimes the above is not the best choice, since browser can stop reloading the extension rebuild due to errors, in this case you should avoid running webpack and web-ext in watch mode.
 If you want to monitor changes, you can just `npm run browser` once after first build-dev and then run build-dev on each change you want to inspect.

-## Internationalization

-The extension uses [i18n](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Internationalization), so if you want to participate in translating the extension texts into your language, please, refer to [messages.json](https://github.com/k5md/Total-Suspender-webextension/blob/master/src/_locales/en/messages.json) as an example and either create a pull request or create an issue on github.
-Note, that only "messages" properties needs to be translated, "descriptions" are aimed to help translators.

 ## Credits

 Note icon is made by [Smashicons](https://www.flaticon.com/authors/smashicons) from [Flaticon](https://www.flaticon.com/) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 ## Problems, requests, suggestions

-If you find a problem, please, [create an issue](https://github.com/k5md/Total-Suspender-webextension/issues/new).
+If you find a problem, please, [create an issue](https://github.com/k5md/Pocket-Editor-webextension/issues/new).